metno/edr-profile/forecast-timeseries/profile_weather_forecast_timeseries.md

 #### /collections/data_queries

-- A: Only point data queries is supported.
+- A: Only position and location data queries are supported.
-- B: Each collection support only one type of vertical levels(meter, model level, pressure).
-This vertical level is described in the /collection....
-Specify z parameter in this vertical level type.
+- B: Each collection supports a maximum of one type of vertical level(meter, model level, pressure).
+This vertical level is described in the vertical property of the extent in a collection response and in the CoverageJSON data query response as axis z in the domain object.

+### Requirement B.1

+#### /collections/response

+- A: The response to a data query request SHALL be CoverageJSON with domainType PointSeries.